toshokan/ctf-sso/README.md

 # ctf-sso
 ### A new single-sign on for CTF

-ctf-sso is a crude single sign-on system that automates logging into CTF web services.
+ctf-sso is a basic single sign-on system that automates logging into CTF web services.

 It is written in Ruby and uses Sinatra.